egoist/elx/README.md

 source.on('click', 1)
 ```

-Sure the event handler can be a function or event a Promise that resolves the data.
+Sure the event handler can be a function or even a Promise that resolves the data.

 ```js
 source.on('click', () => {